 - 1. On the MBG main page, click the SIP trunking tab and click Configuration. - 2.
 Click +. - 3.
-Enter a Name for the SIP trunk. - 4.
+Select the Enabled check box to enable SIP Trunking. - 4.
+Enter a Name for the SIP trunk. - Use the drop-down to select the Transport Protocol from the available trunk service providers.
+Default is UDP. - 6.
 Enter the Remote trunk endpoint address to enable the connection to the SIP service provider.
 This value can be entered as an IP address or DNS hostname.
 If the SIP service provider has multiple IP addresses, enter the DNS hostname as a Fully Qualified Domain Name (FQDN).
 The system will resolve the FQDN into a list of IP addresses and then accept traffic from any of them.